Hungry in Glasgow? The COP26 menu comes carbon counted.

 “Don’t you need, uh, maritime equipment to get the fish?” he asked.
 “I was expecting it to be higher.”

-COP26’s catering and hospitality partner, Levy UK + Ireland, says that their menus are low carbon, using in-season and mostly local produce — 95 percent is sourced in Britain — with many suppliers within 100 miles of Glasgow.
+COP26’s catering and hospitality partner, Levy UK + Ireland, says its menus are low-carbon, using in-season and mostly local produce — 95 percent is sourced in Britain — with many suppliers within 100 miles of Glasgow.
 Forty percent of the dishes are fully plant-based — almost 60 percent vegetarian — and the majority fall into the “low” carbon output level, organizers said.

 Ana Maria Kleymeyer, a climate lawyer who has been to every COP since 2006, said that there are far more vegetarian options on the menu than ever before, and she couldn’t remember organizers ever before publicizing the carbon content of the food.

-Note: A previous version of this story incorrectly spelled the first name of climate lawyer Ana Maria Kleymeyer.
-The story has been corrected.